 – Youth (high school with parent(s) or guardian(s)

 Q: Will you be doing background checks on people staying at Hope House?

 A: Yes.
-Homeless families will go through an eligibility process in order to live at Hope House.
-They will be first vetted by the homeless liaison in the Sedona-Oak Creek School District.
-They will be working a transition plan with the help of our volunteer counselors along with Catholic Charities' case workers when necessary.
-The residents will be required to enter clean and sober and stay and clean sober to receive our services.
-The on-site house manager will be monitoring the families and their living quarters.
-There will be a “no firearms and weapons allowed” policy in force.
+Homeless families go through an eligibility process in order to live at Hope House.
+They work on a transition plan with the help of our volunteer counselors along with Catholic Charities' case workers and other organizations.
+The residents are required to enter clean and sober and stay and clean sober to receive our services.
+The on-site house manager monitors families and their living quarters.
+There is a “no firearms and weapons allowed” policy in force.

 Q: How long can people stay at Hope House?

 A: That will be determined on a case-by-case basis.
 At this point we have not set a maximum stay.